Byrne Criminal Justice Innovation Training and Technical Assistance

 As part of the BCJI Program, sites are required to develop an action plan that describes the strategies they will take that align with the core elements of BCJI.
 Below are resources that can assist with formulating an action plan based on the work that took place during the planning phase.

-- BCJI Action Plan Guidance Document
+- BCJI Action Plan Guidance Tool

 - BCJI Action Plan Guidance Webinar (9/19/2019)